jfrog/frogbot/docs/templates/jenkins/README.md

   - When using the plugin in several jobs, you will have the same URL trigger all jobs.
 If you want to trigger only a certain job you can use the **JobToken** in the URL to specify what job needs to be executed.
   - Webhook URL with **JobToken** : `JENKINS_URL/generic-webhook-trigger/invoke?token=MyJobToken`
-  - On some Git providers the JobToken called Secret Token.
+  - On some Git providers the JobToken is called Secret Token.
   - Read more [JobToken Docs](https://plugins.jenkins.io/generic-webhook-trigger/#plugin-content-trigger-only-specific-job)
 </details>